 A flash of light and an updraft of air cut Theta’s ramblings off short.

 It was Omicron, entering the room with two large white pastry boxes in hand.
-She hadn't come around these past several days, and Allen had assumed that she’d died in a ditch somewhere.
+She hadn’t come around these past several days, so Allen had assumed that she’d died in a ditch somewhere.

 Theta turned back to look at her.
 After a moment, he asked, “What’s wrong?”